 "Touching Base" is the newsletter that is printed by the OSE each semester and is used to inform faculty, staff, and students of upcoming events such as the Day of Human Understanding and the Martin Luther King, Jr. Day events.
 You also will find information on available resources provided by the OSE, intelligent articles, and even some interesting facts.

-The OSE staff, which consists of Dr. Melodye Wehrung (Director), Vicky Tosten and Ethel Brogan (Staff Associates), and several student employees and a graduate assistant, is always available to assist you.
+The OSE staff, which consists of Carlesha Halkias (Director), Dawn Butts (Staff Associate), and several student employees and a graduate assistant, is always available to assist you.
 Drop by our office at Old Main 200 or call at X-1161, anytime.